-On the way though, we drove through a very poor neighborhood; people sleeping on mattresses under overpass bridges, homeless people laying on sidewalks.
-This isn’t everywhere in New Orléans but it needs to be talked about because in some areas, they are still fighting Katrina’s devastating effects 12 years later and need our help.
+On the way through, we drove through a very poor neighborhood; people sleeping on mattresses under overpass bridges, homeless people laying on sidewalks.
+This isn’t everywhere in New Orléans but it needs to be talked about because, in some areas, they are still fighting Katrina’s devastating effects 12 years later and need our help.
 Here are three organizations that are reputable where you can feel confident your money is going to help these beautiful people.

 The Garden District was magical, don’t skip it if you go visit the area.

-We saw some cemeteries giving tours and if we had more time we would definitely gone on one.
+We saw some cemeteries giving tours and if we had more time we would definitely go on one.
 Even the girls wanted to go on the tours.
 It was fascinating to all of us that the graves are above ground; hauntingly beautiful is the best description I can give.

 On the way out of the greater New Orléans area, we crossed over Lake Pontchartrain which is MASSIVE.
 Like, Ella (who had never seen the ocean before) thought it was the ocean.
 We also got to pass over several swamps, which was so cool because we were WAY WAY above them.

-We were over Mobile Bay in Alabama which is technically the Gulf of Mexico, when Ella looked out her backseat window to see the “ocean”.
+We were over Mobile Bay in Alabama which is technically the Gulf of Mexico when Ella looked out her backseat window to see the “ocean”.
 To say she was excited would be an understatement.
 Plus we got to see a pelican at the same time, so it was like God was just showing off.
 (PS thank you for that God)